You can use the Commvault software to back up, restore, and migrate stateful Kubernetes applications and data.

 - Automatic discovery and backup of applications by using labels and selectors, or namespaces.

 - Back up Kubernetes applications.
-An application can be a pod, a deployment, a StatefulSet, or a workload.
+An application is a Kubernetes deployment, daemonset, or a StatefulSet.

-- Back up persistent volumes and PersistentVolumeClaims (PVCs).
+- Container Storage Interface (CSI) and non-CSI backed-up persistent volumes and PersistentVolumeClaims (PVCs).

 - Back up custom resource definitions (CRDs).